-Tears to the ACL (anterior cruciate ligament) or PCL (posterior cruciate ligament) are most frequently diagnosed in athletes, often leading to physical and psychological detrimental consequences.
+Tears to the ACL (anterior cruciate ligament) or PCL (posterior cruciate ligament) are most frequently diagnosed in athletes, often leading to physical and psychologically detrimental consequences.

-My book covers the psychological effects of ACL injuries and more (do check it out here on Amazon)
+My book covers the psychological effects of ACL injuries and more (check it out here on Amazon)

 Treatment for ligament injuries varies from conservative rest and renewal to cortisone injections for mild cases to reconstructive surgery for more severe tears.

-Fractures can happen anywhere in the knee, depending on the cause of injury.
+Fractures can happen anywhere in the knee, depending on the cause of the injury.

-Treatment again ranges from conservative options, such as the knee needing a cast/knee brace to support it while healing occurs, to surgery if the fracture needs metal plating (or other intervention with orthopedic surgeons involved.)
+Treatment again ranges from conservative options, such as the knee needing a cast or knee brace to support it while healing occurs, to surgery if the fracture needs metal plating (or other intervention with orthopedic surgeons involved.)